uhasker/getting-things-done-in-next-js/src/chapter2/02-first-steps-in-react.md

 Let's have a look at the arguments here.
 The first argument is the _type_ of the element.
 This can for example be the name of a regular HTML tag - however other types are possible and will in fact become very important soon.
 The second argument describes the _props_ of the element.
 Here we could e.g. pass the ID of the element - if we need one.
 If we don't want to pass any props, we simply pass `undefined`.
 The third argument contains the _children_ of the element.
 In this case we only have one child which is the text inside the heading.

+> Note that quite often you will see people passing `null` as the second argument if no props are present.
+This goes back to our discussion regarding `null` and `undefined` - in this book we always use `undefined` to indicate value absence.

 Now that we have created a root and an element, we can render the element inside the root by using the conveniently named `render` function:

 ```javascript